-Living Walls seeks to change the historically white male-dominated industry of public art by creating more space, visibility, representation & celebration for women, people of color, and LGBTQIA+ voices, especially in places that face gentrification and erasure of these communities.
+Living Walls seeks to change the industry of public art by creating more space, visibility, representation & celebration for women, people of color, and LGBTQIA+ voices.
+Founded in 2010, we have produced over 500 works of public art in Atlanta and beyond, working with artists from all over the world.

 Monica Campana